carpentries/instructor-training/episodes/06-feedback.md

 - One thing that is confusing / you would like clarification on.
 - One question you have

-Over lunch and before the second day starts, the Instructors read through the minute cards and look for patterns.
+During any lunch breaks and between days, the Instructors read through the minute cards and look for patterns.
 At the start of each half day, the Instructors take a few minutes to address commonly raised issues with the whole class.
 The non-teaching Instructor can also type answers to the questions in the Etherpad.